DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 9.md

 ## Reflection

-The syringe was stopping earlier than the position of equilibrium which was a big problem when we were conducting the experiment, we got over this issue by pushing the syringe as
+The syringe was stopping earlier than the position of equilibrium which was a big problem when we were conducting the experiment, we got over this issue by pushing the syringe as dynamic friction is less than the static friction.
+Otherwise, we felt that the volumetric measurement of the syringe was not very accurate and could be improved.